helldivers-companion/.github/profile/README.md

 <h3 align="center">HellHub - Where Helldivers Come Together.</h3>
 <p align="center">
-  We are the creators of the <a target="_blank" href="https://github.com/hellhub-collective/api">HellHub API</a> and the HellHub App (coming soon).
-We are open source to give back to the amazing Helldivers 2 community.
+  We are the creators of the <a target="_blank" href="https://github.com/hellhub-collective/api">HellHub API</a>.
+We believe in open source to give back to the amazing Helldivers 2 community.
 </p>

 <br>